Academic Catalog

 Methods of Evaluation may include but are not limited to the following:

-1. Weekly 2-3 page written reflections on assigned readings.
+1. Weekly reflections on readings

-2. Completion of handouts applying concepts.
+4. Completion of handouts applying concepts

-C. Group and/or individual oral presentations.
+Group and/or individual oral presentations

-F. Field-based research project.
+Field-based research project

-1. Students may be required to develop and carry out a field-based research project utilizing ethnographic fieldwork methods.
+1. Students may be required to develop and carry out a field-based research project utilizing ethnographic fieldwork methods

-2. Students may be required to research a contemporary culture through ethnographic sources.
+2. Students may be required to research a contemporary culture through ethnographic sources

 Method(s) of Instruction